Lower bounds for adiabatic quantum algorithms by quantum speed limits: Formalism

-A stronger condition than the moments condition (\ref{eq: condition for using our formalism}) is when the final Hamiltonian is a projector, namely, if $H^{2}_{1}\overset{!}{=}H^{\,}_{1}$.
-As we shall see shortly, the adiabatic version of Deutsch-Jozsa algorithm \cite{Das02,Wei06}, Bernstein-Vazirani algorithm \cite{Hen14}, and Grover search \cite{Farhi01_science,Roland02}, all can be implemented using a projector final Hamiltonian.
-A representative final Hamiltonian that does not satisfy the asymptotic property (\ref{eq: final Hamiltonian of projector like condition}) is the one containing Ising terms, whose quantum uncertainty scales as $\delta V^{\,}_{n}\propto \sqrt{n}$ \cite[Sec.~2]{SM}.
+A stronger condition than the moments condition [Eq.\ (\ref{eq: condition for using our formalism})] is when the final Hamiltonian is a projector, namely, if $H^{2}_{1}\overset{!}{=}H^{\,}_{1}$.
+As we shall see shortly, the adiabatic version of Deutsch-Jozsa algorithm \cite{Das02,Wei06}, Bernstein-Vazirani algorithm \cite{Hen14}, and Grover search \cite{Farhi01_science,Roland02} all can be implemented using a projector final Hamiltonian.
+A representative final Hamiltonian that does not satisfy the asymptotic property [Eq.\ (\ref{eq: final Hamiltonian of projector like condition})] is the one containing Ising terms, whose quantum uncertainty scales as $\delta V^{\,}_{n}\propto \sqrt{n}$ (see Appendix \ref{sec: App 1}).

-In what follows, we shall focus on AQAs that satisfy the moments condition (\ref{eq: condition for using our formalism}), and apply formula (\ref{eq: minimal runtime for projector Hamiltonian}) to obtain a lower bound on runtime.
-For this purpose, we need to specify what kind of initial state $|\Phi^{\,}_{0}\rangle$ and final Hamiltonian $H^{\,}_{1}$ we intend to use.
+In what follows, we shall focus on AQAs that satisfy the moments condition [Eq.\ (\ref{eq: condition for using our formalism})], and apply formula Eq.\ (\ref{eq: minimal runtime for projector Hamiltonian}) to obtain a lower bound on runtime.
+For this purpose, we need to specify what kind of initial state $|\Phi^{\,}_{0}\rangle$ and final Hamiltonian $H^{\,}_{1}$ we wish to use.
 For an AQA consisting of $n$ qubits, the initial state $|\Phi^{\,}_{0}\rangle$ can often be chosen as the uniform superposition of all basis states of the $2^{n}$-dimensional Hilbert space in the computational basis,